 - 1 Minute Read

-Check out a few of my favorite healthy leftover turkey recipes.
-First and foremost, hang on to your turkey bones at Thanksgiving!
+Here are a few of our favorite healthy leftover turkey recipes.
+First and foremost, hang on to those turkey bones at Thanksgiving!

 Thanksgiving Day is almost here.
-Hurray!
-This blog is dedicated to a few of my favorite healthy post-holiday turkey recipes.
-They make the most of the leftovers from everyone's favorite food holiday.
-Your family will thank you, and your waistline will, too!
+These healthy turkey recipes will make the most of the leftovers from everyone's favorite food holiday.
+Your family will thank you, and your waistline will too!

-I know most of you feel just too darn tired or busy to make homemade soup after Thanksgiving, but this is your chance to finally do some good with the tiny pieces of poultry left behind.
+You may feel too darn tired or busy to make homemade soup after Thanksgiving, but this is your chance to finally do some good with the tiny pieces of poultry left behind.
 You can make a classic turkey soup or do something a little fancier with the leftover meat.

 Next-Day Turkey Soup Food Network (Michael Chiarello).
 This recipe calls not only for turkey bones but for your leftover veggie sides as well!

-I can't think of a better use for leftover turkey than Waldorf Salad.
+What better use for leftover turkey than Waldorf Salad?
 This classic retro salad combines sweet and savory with smooth and crunchy.
-For a lighter version, try Cooking Light's Lightened Waldorf Salad.
 For a delightful, spicy twist on this classic, try Eating Well's Curried Waldorf Salad.

 Still new to MyNetDiary?
 Learn more today by downloading the app for FREE.Foods & Recipes->Chicken & Turkey Holidays / Parties->Thanksgiving